This kitten is proud of his frugality and can’t wait to share his secrets. Some of his favorites are:

 - Unplug unused electronic devices.
 Anything with a power brick – chargers, printers, etc – pulls electricity from the wall.
 Other machines with clocks, lights, or remote control sensors remain on, constantly powering themselves.

-- Cook your dinners and packs your lunches.
+- Cook your dinners and pack your lunches.
 Simply bringing lunch from home four days a week over a career can save you over $141,000.
 See the Brown-Bag Savings Calculator for justification.

 - Have free fun.
 Teach yourself and your children, fun is an experience not a commodity.
 Click here to get some ideas.